splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

     <h4>Tag filtering<a name="tag-filtering-aws" class="headerlink" href="#tag-filtering-aws" title="Permalink to this headline">¶</a></h3>
   </embed>

-If you filter data based on tags, your costs for Amazon CloudWatch and Splunk Infrastructure Monitoring might increase.
+If you filter data based on tags, your costs for Amazon CloudWatch and Splunk Infrastructure Monitoring might decrease.

 Be careful when choosing tag names: Splunk Observability Cloud only allows alphanumeric characters, and the underscore and minus symbols.
 Unsupported characters include ``.``, ``:``, ``/``, ``=``, ``+``, ``@``, and spaces, which are replaced by the underscore character.